itucsdb1928/itucsdb18/docs/source/user/member1.rst

 Parts Implemented by Mehmet Ali Han Tutuk
 =========================================

-The first time you enter the site you will see this page.
+The first time you enter the site you will see home page.
+You can see all books  ans some details of books in this page.

      .. figure:: pictures_user/U_Homepage.png
       :scale: 50 %